Craig Roberts

 Former principal trumpet of the Royal Philharmonic Orchestra, the Royal Opera House, London Sinfonia and Philip Jones Brass Ensemble, James was Craig's first choice as featured soloist of the inaugural Welsh Brass Arts Festival in 2001.
 At the event James premiered Andrew Powell's 'Concerto Melyncoch' for solo trumpet and brass band, which had been commissioned especially for him by Craig for the occasion.
 Craig conducted that first performance, in the presence of the composer, and also shared the stage with James in performances of the Goedicke Concert Etude, Joy Webb's 'Share My Yoke' and a four piece Ted Heath Big Band Set.

 An internationally renowned performer, conductor and tutor James was Head of Brass at London's prestigious Royal Academy of Music until his sudden and untimely death at the age of 59 in February 2011.
-He will be sorely and sadly missed across the musical world.
+He remains sorely missed throughout the musical world.

 Richard Williams MBE